Bacon-A/Rock-Climbing-Analysis/README.md

 Plot.png is a big-picture graphic showing the overall trends of these most popular routes.

-For more details about the web scrape, the graphics, or the overall trends of the data, my blog contains a post on each.
-[Blog](https://bacon-a.github.io/stat386-projects/)
+For more details about the web scrape, the graphics, or the overall trends of the data, my [blog](https://bacon-a.github.io/stat386-projects/) contains a post on each.